 David C. Gonzalez - Mr. Gonzalez was appointed Vice President Real Estate of the Company on January 31, 2001.
 Since 1989, Mr. Gonzalez has served in numerous capacities with the Company, including Controller and Director of Real Estate.
 Mr. Gonzalez was appointed advisor of the Executive Strategic Real Estate and Securities Investment Committee of the Company and Portsmouth in February 2020.
+In May 2021, Mr. Gonzalez was elected as Portsmouth's President upon the resignation of Mr. Winfield.

 Danfeng Xu - Ms. Xu was appointed as Treasurer and Controller of the Company and Portsmouth on October 16, 2017.
-Effective June 1st, 2018, Ms. Xu was elected as Secretary of the Company and Portsmouth.
+Effective June 1^{st} , 2018, Ms. Xu was elected as Secretary of the Company and Portsmouth.
 Ms. Xu had served as Controller and other positions, at the Hilton San Francisco Financial District from July 2010 to February 2017.
 Ms. Xu obtained her Bachelor of Science degree in Business Administration, Accounting and Finance from Ohio State University, and her Master of Professional Accounting, with a concentration in Audit and Assurance from the University of Washington.
 Ms. Xu has successfully passed all sections of the Uniform Certified Public Accountant Examination.